 Well, we stopped at the tourist center (**First hint that the town was probably more popular than I imagined) to grab a map.
 Well turns out there was actually more to see than just the Blautopf.
 So, we followed the map’s walking tour and found that the town was actually a hidden gem!
 Turns out, Blaubeuren lays right along the Deutsches Fachwerkstraẞe (German Timber-Frame Road) – a scenic route in Germany stretching from the Elbe River in the north to Lake Constance in the south, lined with half-timbered houses.
 I hope to drive this all one day!

+There aren’t many things to do in Blaubeuren other than admire the beautiful half-timbered houses scattered throughout the town.
 On Webergasse were two beautiful half-timbered houses, “Groẞes Haus” (Big House) and “Kleines Groẞes Haus” (Little Big House).
 I just loved the names!
 And what was interesting, is that on the historic houses, the history of the house was painted on the side.

 Further ahead at Marktplatz was the small main square of the town and the City Hall with a pretty little water fountain.
+It was definitely one of the loveliest city halls in Germany, very simple with a few window flower pots.

 Inside the walls of the Blaubeuren Abbey was a nice little park and the church which was unfortunately completely covered in scaffolding.
 Also, there was Badhaus der Mönche (Bath house for the Monks) which is now a museum and is Germany’s only Bath house for Monks.